ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot/how-to-2.md

 npm install
 ```

-This will install dependencies.
+This installs the dependencies.
 Then you launch the application by typing:

 ```console
 npm start
 ```

-The output of the application will look as follows:
+The output of the application looks as follows:
 ```output
 PS C:\Users\db\AWS.WeatherStation> npm start
 Debugger attached.